js2me/mobx-route/docs/core/VirtualRoute.md

 Custom implementation of open behaviour for this route.
 It can be helpful if you need custom open/close behaviour

-::: tip if not provided then will be used default implementation:
+::: tip Will be used default implementation if is not specified:
 :::

 ```ts